Steps for the transitioning producer.

 With your information in hand start examining your resources closely.
 It takes a minimum of 36 months, free of prohibitive substances, to transition from conventional farming to organic.
 What changes will you have to make?
 Can you make the change all at once or will you transition different sections of land at a time?

 Also examine your market potential for the products that you plan to produce.
 Is there enough demand locally or will you be looking for export or other markets?
 Look into the marketing and business seminars occasionally listed on the Organic Alberta website event listing to help with your research and planning.

 4. Getting set up

 Get certified is the next step.
-Find a list of certifying bodies on the Organic Alberta’s website at www.organicalberta.org.
+You can find a list of certifying bodies here.
 You will want to call a few to find out their fees, what they offer, and to determine which one is the right fit for you.

 “We have always taken pride in what we do and have grown naturally without pesticides or fertilizers for over 40 years.
 The daunting part for us was the paperwork, however, we've discovered some simple techniques to reduce the stress of the paperwork required.
 We love what we do, and it has been incredibly rewarding to be certified organic.”

 Article: The Organic Path - by ACORN